Quad County Home Health

 - is aware of the prognosis and treatment options and chooses hospice care.

-- lives within the service are, which includes Christian, Montgomery, and portions of Shelby and Fayette Counties.
+- lives within the service are, which includes Christian, Montgomery, Shelby, Fayette and Macoupin Counties.

 - has an attending physician who will medically direct the hospice care.